Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 One way of isolating the timeout cause is by running with a trivial specification.
 This way, the specification is ruled out as the source of complexity.
-Thus, a timeout on such a ruyle hints towards some parts of the program code being challenging for the solver, rather than the program code in combination with another, less trivial, spec.
+Thus, a timeout on such a rule hints towards some parts of the program code being challenging for the solver, rather than the program code in combination with another, less trivial, spec.